douglasF5/sage-budget-tracking/README.md

 ### **Responsive layout**

-With the power of CSS layout features page components have their style, size, position and visibility changed in order to better adapt to different screen sizes.
+With the power of CSS layout features page components have their style, size, position, and visibility changed in order to better adapt to different screen sizes.

 <img src=".github/responsive-layout.png">